How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

 ""You're absolutely right — a 40-minute wait is unacceptable, and we apologize.
 We've since updated our booking system to prevent overbooking and added buffer time between appointments.
 We'd love to offer you a priority booking for your next visit.
-Please call us directly and we'll make sure you're in and out on time.""
+Please call us directly and we'll make sure you're taken care of on time."

 Two-star reviews mean something went noticeably wrong.
 The customer is telling you they're unhappy but still willing to give feedback rather than just leaving silently.